Language

 Is the CPU cores count accurate?

-The navigator.hardwareConcurrency API returns the number of logical processors, not physical cores.
-A 4-core CPU with hyper-threading will show 8 logical cores.
-Some browsers also cap this value for privacy reasons.
+It reports logical processors from navigator.hardwareConcurrency, not physical cores.
+A 4-core CPU with hyper-threading shows as 8.
+Some browsers also cap this value for privacy.

 Can websites see all this information about me?